benjaminsnorris/bennorris.com/_drafts/shiny-thoughts.md

 > “The problem is, I can’t tell what’s real anymore, and what’s made up.”

-In the hopes of helping him navigate his mind more clearly, they come up with “a game called ‘Real or Not Real’ to help Peeta.
-He mentions something he thinks happened, and they tell him if it’s true or imagined, usually followed by a brief explanation.”
+In the hopes of helping him navigate his mind more clearly, they devise a strategy.

+> A game called ‘Real or Not Real’ to help Peeta.
+He mentions something he thinks happened, and they tell him if it’s true or imagined, usually followed by a brief explanation.

 Over the course of days and weeks, he continues to engage in this game to try and sort things out.
 After recalling a horrific experience, he notices something.